 HP recognizes the importance of continuing to evolve the storage environment both to accommodate increasingly demanding IT requirements and to anticipate future needs.
-Therefore, HP is evolving the historical storage utility into a far more capable collaborative storage network called an HP StorageWorks grid-HP is taking a revolutionary step along an evolutionary path.
+Therefore, HP is evolving the historical storage utility into a far more capable collaborative storage network called an HP StorageWorks Grid-HP is taking a revolutionary step along an evolutionary path.
 This new environment is driven by the need for storage to support a higher vision for the enterprise-the HP Adaptive Enterprise.
 It is achieved by incorporating new technologies as they become commercially available.
 This vision is fully focused on simplifying IT management, through advanced storage management and integrating storage management with other aspects of IT management.

-HP StorageWorks contributes a strong foundation from which the grid will evolve-far beyond the necessary first steps taken by networked storage.
-In addition to protecting customer investments, building on existing capabilities makes the HP StorageWorks grid that much more attainable.
+HP StorageWorks contributes a strong foundation from which the Storage Grid will evolve-far beyond the necessary first steps taken by networked storage.
+In addition to protecting customer investments, building on existing capabilities makes the HP StorageWorks Grid that much more attainable.
 The HP StorageWorks Enterprise Virtual Array (EVA) family of storage arrays offers a modular, scalable architecture, with performance and manageability features based on advanced virtualization technology.
-Other HP storageWorks Reference Information Storage System (RISS)-itself an HP StorageWorks grid-offers advanced, scalable ILM capabilities for common types of documents.
-The HP Extended Tape Library Architecture (ETLA) provides tape library intelligence that lends itself to federation with the HP StorageWorks grid.
+Other HP storage arrays offer business continuance solutions that will be vital moving forward.
+The new HP StorageWorks Reference Information Storage System (RISS)-itself a Storage Grid-offers advanced, scalable ILM capabilities for common types of documents.
+The HP Extended Tape Library Architecture (ETLA) provides tape library intelligence that lends itself to federation with the Storage Grid.
 To bind all of this together, HP will leverage existing Fibre Channel SAN technologies as well as evolving Ethernet fabric capabilities.
 And, of course, everything will build from industry standards and cooperation.